An executive from Turner put it rather succinctly the other day when he commented in a public forum on the state of basic cable today.

 “There are too many sh---- networks in the United States that have to go away,” said the executive -- John Martin, chairman and CEO of the Turner network group at Time Warner -- using a word that has come into wide use on basic cable lately (but which I still choose to blot out tastefully with dashes).

-He made his comments at a media forum in Manhattan Wednesday night, according to a story on the Hollywood Reporter Web site.
+He made his comments at a media forum in Manhattan at the end of November, according to a story on the Hollywood Reporter Web site.

 His comment dovetailed with my own impressions recently about the state of cable -- gleaned from the experience of grazing through the channel lineup every day in search of something to watch and passing by so many networks and shows on which I almost never stop.